Pennsylvania State Alzheimer’s Plan Overview

 in hospice with a primary diagnosis of dementia

-increase of geriatricians in Pennsylvania needed to meet the demand in 2050
+number of geriatricians in Pennsylvania in 2021